ZJU-DAILY/Snoopy/README.md

-# **Scorpion: Effective and Efficient Semantically Joinable Table Search via Pivot Columns**
+# **Snoopy: Effective and Efficient Semantic Join Discovery via Proxy Columns**

-Scorpion: an effective and efficient semantically joinable table search framework powered by pivot-column-based column embeddings.
-The proposed column embeddings are obtained from the column-to-pivot-column relationships captured by a lightweight approximate-graph-matching-based column mapping.
-To acquire good pivot columns for guiding the column mapping process, a rank-aware contrastive learning paradigm is introduced.
+Snoopy: an effective and efficient semantic join discovery framework powered by proxy-column-based column embeddings.
+The proposed column embeddings are obtained from the column-to-proxy-column relationships captured by a lightweight approximate-graph-matching-based column projection function.
+To acquire good pivot columns for guiding the column projection process, a rank-aware contrastive learning paradigm is introduced.
 ## Requirements

 * Python 3.7